Retrospective Approach To Neo-Classicism in USA - Fighting the Snake of Nihilism

 Most artists, like me and you, dear friend of Thoreau, may suffer from an altered-ego personality, and some post-modern Freudian psychologists, may rather demote us as passive victims of mental illnesses, "outcasts," in a society running amok with benighted pragmatism and deconstructionism.

-Sunset of Completeness Oil on Canvas 20 x 30
+The Noumenal Sunset (The X of Immanuel Kant) Oil on canvas 20 x 30 inches —Eddie Beato (2004)

 Most artists, like me and you, dear friend of Thoreau, may suffer from an altered-ego personality, and some post-modern Freudian psychologists, may rather demote us as passive victims of mental illnesses, "outcasts," in a society running amok with benighted pragmatism and deconstructionism.